Everything you need to know about Michael O'Hare's new restaurant including menu, prices and how to book

 Michael O’Hare said the restaurant would be run by the same team as his Man Behind The Curtain venture, and the only thing changing would be the offering, outlook and name.
 Man Behind The Curtain closed on December 31, and the last few weeks have been spent giving the Vicar Lane venuye a refurb.

-That refurb now appears to be complete and Psycho Sandbox is set to open on March 8.
+That refurb now appears to be complete and Psycho Sandbar is set to open on March 8.

 What’s on the menu?